If your child is applying under the Academic Criterion then the tests are in Mathematics and Verbal Reasoning.

-Mathematics: The paper will take approximately 50 minutes to deliver.
-Papers are prepared specifically for the Consortium and are based on the Key Stage 2 curriculum.
+Mathematics: Papers are prepared specifically for the Consortium and are based on the Key Stage 2 curriculum.
 Click Here for Mathematics Familiarisation Paper

-Verbal Reasoning: The paper will take approximately one hour to deliver.
-This will include examples for each section.
-Click Here for Verbal Reasoning Familiarisation Paper
+Verbal Reasoning: Click Here for Verbal Reasoning Familiarisation Paper

 There will be a short break between the tests, when children can have a small snack.
 Please do not provide any snacks that contain nuts or that may contain nuts.
 This includes Nutella.
 Any snack provided must be suitable for a school environment.

 CANDIDATE MUST BRING:

 Any potential technological/web enabled sources of information such as:

 • Wrist watches which have a data storage device, cellular or Bluetooth capability.